Painful Urination After Sex: What Does it Mean?

 Skin conditions and inflammation

 Some skin problems can affect the penis and lead to pain during urination.
 These skin conditions include eczema, lichen planus, and balanitis.
-The latter is inflammation around the penis caused by friction during sex or other causes.
+Balanitis is inflammation around the penis caused by friction during sex or other causes.

 Rough and long sexual intercourse (or harder masturbation)

-This hurts the penile skin and causes pain when you urinate.
+This hurts the penile skin and can cause pain when peeing after.

 Sexually transmitted infection (STI)

-Sometimes painful urination is a symptom of an sexually transmitted infection (STI), such as Chlamydia, genital herpes, and gonorrhea.
+Sometimes, painful urination is a symptom of a sexually transmitted infection (STI), such as Chlamydia, genital herpes, and gonorrhea.

-How long can painful urination after ejaculation last?
+How long can burning pee after ejaculating last?

 Painful urination after ejaculation affects every man differently.
 That’s why there is no “one size fits all” rule regarding duration.

 In some cases, the problem can go away within a few days, but sometimes it lasts longer.
-It all depends on the underlying cause of this uncomfortable issue.
+It all depends on the underlying cause of your burning urethra after ejaculation.

 In cases when the medical condition is the main culprit, it may take a while for the problem to go away.
 This is particularly the case for chronic conditions.